-Prerequisite: HU42 Health Science II OR HB11 Biomedical Technology Credit: 1 unit
+Prerequisite: HU42 Health Science II OR HB11 Biomedical Technology C

 This course has self-paced, on-line instruction designed to prepare high school seniors for a pharmacy technician career.
 Topics included in this course are federal law, medication used in major body systems, calculations, and pharmacy operations.
 Mathematics is reinforced in this course